 The bill, known as Aaron's Law, amends Section 15-22-27.3 of the Code of Alabama 1975 to establish that individuals convicted of a sex offense involving a child are not eligible for a pardon.
-The new legal language specifies that any person convicted of such offenses, which are classified as Class A or B felonies, will also be ineligible for parole.
-This amendment is intended to strengthen the legal framework surrounding the treatment of sex offenses against children.
+The new legal language specifies that any person convicted of such offenses, which are classified as Class A or B felonies, shall not be eligible for parole or a pardon, thereby reinforcing the severity of the penalties associated with these crimes.

 Specifically, the bill introduces new provisions that state, "Notwithstanding Section 15-22-36, any person convicted of a sex offense involving a child... shall not be eligible for a pardon."
 Additionally, it clarifies that these offenses are defined in Section 15-20A-4.
-The bill removes previous language that allowed for the possibility of parole for these offenders.
+The bill removes previous language that allowed for the possibility of parole for these offenders, emphasizing a stricter approach to sentencing and rehabilitation for those convicted of crimes against children.
 The act is set to take effect on October 1, 2024.

 Statutes affected: